Compute Compound Annual Growth Rate, or use reverse CAGR to find initial/final value. Perfect for mutual funds, stocks, and long-term planning.

 Q: How do I calculate CAGR in Excel for multiple years?

 Use the RRI function as shown.
-For a series of yearly returns, you can also use the GEOMEAN function: =GEOMEAN(1+return_range)-1, but that’s for arithmetic mean of annual returns.
-RRI is simpler for point-to-point.
+For a series of yearly returns, you can also use the GEOMEAN function.

 Q: Is CAGR the same as annualized return in mutual funds?